anza-xyz/agave/docs/src/operations/setup-a-validator.md

 Once the Solana CLI is installed, you can return to this document once you are able to run two commands and get an answer on your terminal.

-First, run the following command to verify that the solana cli is installed:
+First, run the following command to verify that the Solana CLI is installed:

 ```
 solana --version